Prometheus MCP server

 Stats

-The Prometheus MCP Server provides standardized Model Context Protocol (MCP) interfaces to access Prometheus metrics and queries, allowing AI assistants to execute PromQL queries and analyze your metrics data through a consistent API.
+The Prometheus MCP Server provides access to Prometheus metrics and queries through standardized Model Context Protocol (MCP) interfaces, enabling AI assistants to execute PromQL queries and analyze metrics data.
+It acts as a bridge between your Prometheus monitoring system and AI tools.

 Features